akk312000/Yelp-Camp/README.md

 * Manage user account with basic functionalities:

-  * Flash messages responding to users' interaction with the app
+  * Flash messages responding to user's interaction with the app